macGRID-SRN/hitchBOT/README.md

 - [ ] Double-Headers
 - [ ] Servo Motor
 - [X] Spare Arduino's
-- [ ] 12V Cig Adapter - 15A At least.
+- [ ] 12V Cig Adapter - 15A At least
-- [ ] 10A Coiled Wire for use in car.
+- [ ] 10A Coiled Wire for use in car
-- [X] Backup battery control system with batteries
+- [X] Backup battery control system with batteries.
+- [ ] 2x2 ATX male ends with cable and crimps.
+- [ ] Another set of 5V 3A boards with board placement issues fixed.

 Building Materials
 ---